dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ## Step 3: Configure DNS records for your domain

-Once your domains have been added, it’s important to configure DNS records for them.
+Once your domains have been added, it's important to configure DNS records for them.
 Doing so ensures that people can reach your web site, send you email, and so on.

-The two most common records you’re likely to configure are `A` and `CNAME` records.
+The two most common records you're likely to configure are `A` and `CNAME` records.
 Follow the links below to read more about them.

 - [A Records](/articles/a-record/)
 - [CNAME Records](/articles/cname-record/)